10 Tips to Clean, Optimize and Speed up your WordPress Site

 4. Find orphan options in your database

 Luckily there’s a plugin for this, as hunting through a MySQL database – if you don’t know what you’re doing – can be a daunting task.
-So install Clean Options and select “Find Orphaned Options”.
+Install Clean Options and select “Find Orphaned Options”.
 You’ll more than likely be presented with a huge list.
 Now, take your time and look at these carefully.
 If there’s any that are obvious then select them and delete.
 There’s also a useful search option where you can search for that option in Google – there you might be able to find out what it is and whether it’s safe to delete.
 Just because it’s an orphan file it doesn’t mean that it’s not being used by one of your plugins.
 So, really, just take your time with this.

 5. Optimize your database